microsoft/Microsoft365DSC/docs/docs/blog/april-2023-major-release.md

 These events will be reported as Information entries having an Event ID of 2.
 ![image](https://raw.githubusercontent.com/microsoft/Microsoft365DSC/Dev/docs/docs/Images/April2023MR-EventViewer.png)

-## Enforcing Tenant ID to be in Format '.onmicrosoft.'
+## Enforcing Tenant ID to be in Format '.onmicrosoft.' ([#3137](https://github.com/microsoft/Microsoft365DSC/pull/3137))

-Starting with this version, the TenantID property will no longer be accepting GUIDs or tenant names that are not in the form of '<tenant>.onmicrosoft.<extension>.
-Same applies for the Credential property.
-For example, instead of trying to connect with account **John.Smith.contoso.com**, the user should use its **John.Smith@contoso.onmicrosoft.com** credentials to authenticate to Microsoft365DSC.
+Starting with this version, the TenantID property will no longer be accepting GUIDs.
+Instead customers should provide their tenants' name, ideally in the format of <tenant>.onmicrosoft.<extension>.